 - Programs or initiatives must be administered under the authority of one or more governmental entities

 - Programs or initiatives must have been implemented at least 12 months prior to the date of application submission, i.e., for the 2019 competition, the program must have been launched prior to June 1, 2018.

 - Programs or initiatives must be currently in operation

-- Applications must be submitted by the governmental entity responsible for the innovation; nonprofit, private sector, and union initiatives are eligible only with significant governmental involvement and oversight
+- Applications must be submitted by the governmental entity responsible for the innovation; nonprofit, private-sector, and union initiatives are eligible only with significant governmental involvement and oversight

-While the Innovations in American Government Awards encompasses all levels of American government, it focuses primarily on domestic programs.
+While the Innovations in American Government Award encompasses all levels of American government, it focuses primarily on domestic programs.
 Innovations that arise within defense and international agencies are eligible if they have significant domestic policy content (such as job training, base conversion, procurement reform, energy conservation, or environmental protection).
 Weapons systems will not be considered.